VictorBjorke/syshealth/README.md

 **System Health Check Utility**

 `syshealth` is a utility that calculates a system health score based on various system metrics such as CPU usage, memory usage, disk space, and load average.
 It generates a Markdown report highlighting areas for improvement.
+This script is mostly just made for learning.
+Doesn't really tell you much if we're being completely honest.
+The markdown report is severely lacking in details too.

 ## 📥 Installation